rdandrimont/ml_build_jrc/README.md

 # ml_build_jrc
 machine learning build for docker

-0. !!!IF NOT SUDO WITH FULL PERMISSIONS!!!
-Before building the dockerfile make the working directory (/data) accessible to the R container by running this command inside EACH directory:
+0. !!!
+IF NOT SUDO WITH FULL PERMISSIONS !!!
+Before building the dockerfile make the working directory (/data) accessible to the R container by running this command inside EACH directory you plan to save in:

    chmod -R 777 <dir>